})

 How can stakeholder input improve safety on construction sites?

-Collaborating with project managers and workers can reveal vulnerabilities and safety concerns that may not be immediately obvious, leading to more effective security measures.
+Collaborating with project managers and workers can reveal vulnerabilities and safety concerns that may not be immediately obvious.
+Their firsthand experiences provide valuable insights that lead to more effective security measures and foster a culture of safety awareness.

 What is the overall message regarding the implementation of security measures in construction?